AdguardTeam/AdguardKnowledgeBase/11.vpn/010.adguard-vpn-general/010.how-vpn-works/docs.en.md

 1. *Anonymity*.
 A VPN hides your real location by replacing the IP address of your device with the IP address of the selected VPN server.

-2. *Bypassing geoblocking*.
+2. *Free browsing*.
 Some sites are only available from certain countries and regions.
 By connecting to a VPN server that is located in one of these countries, you will be able to use previously inaccessible resources.

 3. *Data protection*.
 A VPN creates an encrypted tunnel between your device and a remote server through which your web traffic passes.
 Along the way, all your data will be securely protected.